 For kids of a ghoulish as well as a gory disposition, Evora outside the Dark Sky Zone has the startling and strangely beautiful Capela dos Ossos, a Franciscan chapel with walls and central pillars covered with skulls and bones as a reminder of human transience.
 The city also has one of the Alentejo's most atmospheric and luxurious places to stay, the Hotel Convento do Espinheiro, which manages to combine adult indulgences (a spa, wine-tasting sessions in a gorgeous cellar and concerts in the jaw-dropping historic chapel) with a family welcome – you'll find indoor and outdoor pools, a play area hidden among the lush gardens, a crèche, school holiday activities and family packages in summer.

 Our last stop in the Alentejo is the Tróia Peninsula, the start of a wild and spectacular beach stretching south along the Atlantic coast for a distance of 65km.
-Described as the Portuguese Hamptons, Tróia is said to be sought out by celebs looking to escape the crowds of the Algarve or for a bolthole closer to Lisbon, Chelsea manager Jose Mourinho and former French president Nicolas Sarkhozy and his wife Carla Bruni among them.
+Described as the Portuguese Hamptons, Tróia is said to be sought out by celebs looking to escape the crowds of the Algarve or for a bolthole closer to Lisbon, Jose Mourinho, Nicolas Sarkozy and Carla Bruni among them.

 We see little evidence of any glitz, though, among the palms, umbrella pines and modest whitewashed houses with storks' nests on their roofs and gardens of lemon trees.
 Indeed, after spotting dolphins on the ferry from Setúbal, we roam the fascinating yet deserted Roman ruins at Cétobriga, once a busy sardine-salting site producing the fermented fish sauce garum.
 And our last night in the Alentejo is one of blissful peacefulness at the Herdade das Barradas de Serra, a family-run cork farm taking in guests, with an outdoor pool and nothing to disturb the peace or distract you from the stars save the wild boar that wander the estate, snuffling as they go.